 - No Name Given: It is never given a proper name, but the closest we have is Ahsoka calling it "a world between worlds".

 - Only the Chosen May Wield: Implied.
 Ezra can access it, but Stormtroopers can't.
 However, anyone inside the World Between Worlds can pull in others, like how Ezra pulled in Ahsoka.
-It is implied that Palpatine has to use Sith alchemy to force a portal open, and even then, he can only stick his hand in, which is why he attempts to capture either Ezra or Ahsoka so that he can force them to help him enter the realm.
+It is implied that Palpatine has to use Sith alchemy to force a portal open, and he can only stick his hand in, which is why he attempts to capture either Ezra or Ahsoka so that he can force them to help him enter the realm.
 The Force seems to only choose people that it trusts to use the realm wisely.
+On the other hand, the Sith Lord Momin may have used this realm to restore himself to life using Sith magic which may have not been intended by the Force (but then given he died at Vader's hands not long after, it may well have been the Force's intent all along).
+Also Vader may have entered this realm also using Sith magic to revive Padme (it failed) but this too may have been the Force's intent.

 - Place Beyond Time: And space for that matter.